IkkIsuhas/image-classifier/README.md

 # Animal Classifier - Streamlit App

-A web application that uses a trained ResNet18 model to classify animal images into 15 different categories.
+A AI streamlit application that uses a trained ResNet18 model to classify animal images into 15 different categories.

 ## Features